Red Columbine (Aquilegia canadensis)

 Reproduction

-Aquilegia canadensis experiences a mixed mating system, where they are able to both self and outcross.
-The species is fully self-compatible, and has the ability to produce nearly full seed sets through only autonomous self-pollination.[7]
-However, despite being self-compatible, it does not fully compensate for the absence of pollinators, since fruit and seed production is lowered when pollinators are not present.[7]
-This indicates that selfing only provides partial reproductive assurance.
+Aquilegia canadensis has a mixed mating system, where they are able to both self-pollinate and outcross.
+The species is fully self-compatible, and has the ability to produce seeds without a pollinator.[36]
+However, despite being self-compatible, it does not fully compensate for the absence of pollinators, since fruit and seed production is lowered when pollinators are not present.[37]

 One major factor that influences the selfing and outcrossing balance is the herkogamy of the anther and stigma.
 There is genetic variation in the separation of the reproductive structures between different populations, and plants that have greater separation between the anther and stigma have lower rates of autonomous selfing and are more prone to outcrossing.[38]
 The separation is primarily due to differences in the pistil length, rather than positioning of the structures.
 The genetic difference in herkogamy between populations suggests that it can evolve through selection to regulate mating strategies.[38]

-Pollination is primarily carried out through the Ruby-Throated Hummingbird (Archilochus colubris), which is able to access the nectar stored in the elongated spurs of the flower.[5]
-In addition, bumblebees, hawk moths, and other bees also contribute to outcrossing between flowers.
-[3][5] Genetic studies between A. canadensis and it's sister species, A. brevistyla, which is primarily bee-pollinated, have shown that the shift to hummingbird pollination is associated with changes to spur curvature, floral pigmentation, and nectar traits.[9]
+Pollination is primarily carried out through the Ruby-Throated Hummingbird (Archilochus colubris), which is able to access the nectar stored in the elongated spurs of the flower.[10]
+The Canadian columbine is one of the eight most important nectar sources for hummingbirds in eastern North America.[39]
+In addition, bumblebees, hawk moths, and other bees also contribute to outcrossing between flowers.[9][10]
+Genetic studies between A. canadensis and it's sister species, A. brevistyla, which is primarily bee-pollinated, have shown that the shift to hummingbird pollination is associated with changes to spur curvature, floral pigmentation, and nectar traits.[40]

 Disease and herbivory